-The Barn Owl is a medium-sized, buff-coloured owl with a distinctive heart-shaped facial disk.
-Males and females are similar in size and colour, females and juveniles are generally more densely spotted.
+The Barn Owl (Tyto alba) is a medium-sized, buff-coloured owl with a distinctive heart-shaped facial disk.
+Males and females are similar in size and colour; females and juveniles are generally more densely spotted.

 Lifespan: The average life expectancy of a Barn Owl is 4 to 5 years in the wild.

-Diet: The main diet for the Barn Owl is the short-tailed Vole; other rodents include shrews, wood mice & young rats.
+Diet: The main diet for the Barn Owl is the Short-tailed Vole; other rodents include shrews, wood mice and young rats.

 Behaviour: The Barn Owls nest close to their food source.
 Once fledged, each youngster will need to roam some distance to find an unoccupied area with a food supply good enough for itself, a mate, and a brood of young.
 Once he has found that, he will not roam again, unless his food supply runs short.